scottjehl/Respond/README.md

 - This script relies on no other scripts or frameworks (aside from the included matchMedia polyfill), and is optimized for mobile delivery (~1kb total filesize min/gzip)

 - As you might guess, this implementation is quite dumb in regards to CSS parsing rules.
-This is a good thing, because that allows it to run really fast, but it's looseness may also cause unexpected behavior.
+This is a good thing, because that allows it to run really fast, but its looseness may also cause unexpected behavior.
 For example: if you enclose a whole media query in a comment intending to disable its rules, you'll probably find that those rules will end up enabled in non-media-query-supporting browsers.

 - Respond.js doesn't parse CSS refrenced via @import, nor does it work with media queries within style elements, as those styles can't be re-requested for parsing.